Relocation / Move-Away Cases in Phoenix

 - Child support

-divorce is a parental relocation dispute.
-When a custodial parent wishes to move
+divorce is a dispute over the relocation of one of the parents.
+When a custodial

-or to a distant location with minor children.
+a distant location (such as another state) with their minor children.

-dispute, it is critical that you consult with a knowledgeable family law
+parent, it is very important to consult a knowledgeable family law attorney

-attorney who can advise you of your rights and help you make an informed
+who can help you understand your rights and make an informed decision

 Defend the Best Interests of Your Child